Neosoulink/nest-journey/src/fundamentals/injection-scopes/README.md

 ## Notes

-t's important to note that NodeJs doesn't follow the request/response multi thread.
+It's important to note that NodeJs doesn't follow the request/response multi thread.
 It means that, using singleton instance for a NestJs App is perfectly safe!

 We have three different kind of scopes for injections